Everything You’re Doing To Heal Is Why You Can’t Move On

 The meaning fuels the rehearsal.

-The rehearsal creates the Snapback.
+The pattern creates the Snapback.

 And the Snapback keeps you believing you need more healing.